 Stop men dying too young this Movember

-- Three quarters of suicides are men.
-Poor mental health leads to half a million men taking their own life every year.
-That’s one every minute.
+- 6 of of 10 suicides around the world are men.
+Poor mental health leads to half a million men taking their own life every year globally.
+That’s one every minute on average.

 Our sons, fathers, partners, brothers and friends are affected and we can’t afford to stay silent.

-Movember is about bringing back the moustache (Mo), having fun and doing good to change the face of men’s health, specifically prostate cancer, testicular cancer and mental health problems.
+Movember is about bringing back the moustache (Mo), having fun and doing good to change the face of men’s health, specifically prostate cancer, testicular cancer, mental health and suicide prevention.

 - Mo Bros take action by changing their appearance through the growth of a new moustache for the 30 days of Movember, and in doing so become walking, talking billboards for men’s health.